seamapi/wrappers/README.md

 For the common use case of wrapping a NextJS endpoint with methods that act as middleware.

 Wraps a function in layers of other functions, while preserving the input/output type.
-The output of wrappers will always have the type of it's last parameter (the wrapped function)
+The output of wrappers will always have the type of its last parameter (the wrapped function)

 This function turns this type of composition...